-At June 30, 2021, the District's governmental funds reported a combined fund balance of \$4,949,916, which is a decrease of \$1,200,211 from the prior year.
+At June 30, 2021, the District's governmental funds (as presented on pages 19 and 21) reported a combined fund balance of \$13,866,629, which is a decrease of \$1,957,583 from the prior year.
 This decrease is due to an excess of expenditures and other financing uses over revenues and other financing sources using the current financial resources measurement focus and the modified accrual basis of accounting.
+The June 30, 2020 amounts were restated to include the extraclassroom activities and scholarships funds, as a result of the implementation of GASB Statement No. 84.
 A summary of the change in the components of fund balance by fund is as follows: